Create a Website Account - Manage notification subscriptions, save form progress and more.

 There may be additional requirements based on the specific project, it is advised that you review the entire 2015 IECC code.
 Please contact the code office to discuss alternative methods of compliance or if you have any questions or concerns regarding the 2015 IECC

-Please see the corresponding pages in the Planning and Development section of this website to download the applications needed, and to view meeting schedules and deadlines.
+Please see the corresponding pages in the Planning and Codes section of this website to download the applications needed, and to view meeting schedules and deadlines.
 For further details or to be placed on the agenda, please contact the Planning Office at 207-725-6660 or visit us during normal business hours.

 Once you have determined your zone and wish to find information on use and dimensional/density requirements, please reference the Brunswick Zoning Ordinance or call the Codes Enforcement Office for assistance at 207-725-6660 during normal business hours.